Marketing is all about promotion, getting noticed and ultimately, getting the desired results.

 How can you be expected to market a brand if you can’t market yourself?

-Here’s a few insights that will take your Resume from CV to C Me
+Here are a few insights that will take your Resume from CV to C Me

 Know your audience